Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Bus/Bus.md

 ### 👋🏻 Asynchronous Bus
-#### C/S architecture
+#### C/S Architecture (Client/Server, Master/Slave)
 Quite often, devices are divided into master and slave categories; a master device is one that initiates actions, and a slave is one that responds to requests by a master.

-#### Other architectures
+#### Other Architectures
 > A bus can be point-to-point, connecting two specific components (as seen in Figure 4.1a).
 Or it can be a common pathway that connects a number of devices, requiring these devices to share the bus (referred to as a multipoint bus and shown in Figure 4.1b).

-#### Bus protocols
+#### Bus Protocols

 #### 🏁 Bus Arbitration
-In a very simple system (such as the one we present in the next section), the **processor is the only device allowed to become a bus master**.
+**In a very simple system (such as the one we present in the next section), the processor is the only device allowed to become a bus master**.
 This is good in terms of avoiding chaos, but bad because the processor now is involved in every transaction that uses the bus.

 **In systems with more than one master device, bus arbitration is required**.
 Bus arbitration schemes must provide priority to certain master devices and, at the same time, make sure lower-priority devices are not starved out.

 ##### Bus Arbitration Schemes
-1. **Daisychain arbitration**: This scheme uses a “grant bus” controllinethatis passed down the bus from the highest-priority device to the lowest-priority device.
+1. **Daisychain arbitration**: This scheme uses a “grant bus” control line that is passed down the bus from the highest-priority device to the lowest-priority device.
 (Fairness is not ensured, and it is possible that low-priority devices are “starved out” and never allowed to use the bus.)
 This scheme is simple but not fair.

 2. **Centralized parallel arbitration**: Each device has a request control line to the bus and a centralized arbiter that selects who gets the bus.
 Bottlenecks can result from using this type of arbitration.